A Guide to Santa Monica’s Hotel Bars

 ONYX Rooftop Bar

-ONYX Rooftop Bar resides atop Santa Monica’s Hotel Shangri-La, a white edifice with ship-shaped curves.
+ONYX Rooftop Bar resides atop The Beacon Hotel, a white edifice with ship-shaped curves.
 ONYX is a great place to catch the sunset or Pacific view with friends or to enjoy an after-hours date.
 Their wind-shielded patio touts a tree strung with prickly fiber optic Christmas ornaments, black and copper cushioned banquettes and a similarly apportioned indoor lounge with beehive-like purple and gold ceiling panels.
 A resident DJ spins on Saturday nights.
 Signature cocktails reference ’60s and ’70s movies and rock songs.
 The Starman riffs on David Bowie with a modern Moscow mule that generates “cryogenic fog” through liquid nitrogen.
 Purple Haze pays homage to Jimi Hendrix with a groovy gin & tonic made using lavender syrup and lemon verbena.
 Their signature ONYX berry mojito defies pop culture references, but still delivers big flavor.
 Good things come in fours when it comes to ONYX French fries and sliders.
 Quartets include a slider sampler of Kobe beef, pork, tempura chicken and short rib.

 Proper Hotel’s hotly anticipated Santa Monica outpost started hosting guests in June.
 Their fashionable Palma lobby lounge is a curved space featuring earth-hued couches, potted palm trees, an intimate library and wood arches that frame a full bar.
 Seating is almost entirely low-slung or communal, best suited toward business meetings or a light snack.
 Palma’s all-day menu includes a tuna poké bowl with hearts of palm kimchi, a “proper” chopped salad and a signature cheeseburger starring grass-fed beef.
 Crispy grilled King salmon co-hosts market vegetables and coconut green curry jasmine rice folded with sprouted lentils.
 Palma divides specialty cocktails into two categories: refreshing and aromatic.
 Drinks include the Cherry Red Bicicleta, a blend of Avuá Amburana Cachaça with Bertroux Brandy, cherry, lemon and coconut.
 Too many Bicicletas may lead to a Broken Limb, another cocktail, not the malady.
 Palma also pours 14 wines by the glass, though bottles may make more sense in such a lounge-worthy setting.
 Perhaps a bracing txakolina from Antxiola, Spain?